intech-iiot/dove/README.md

   --help  Show this message and exit.

 Commands:
-  build  Call docker build with saved tag bump   Just bump up the current version get    Get the current tag of the image new    Initialize a new dove configuration push   Call docker push on saved tag reset  Reset the version at position(s) to 0 save   Call a docker save with saved tag tag    Call docker tag with saved tag
+  build  Build the docker image with saved tag bump   Just bump up the current version get    Get the current tag from the config new    Initialize a new dove config push   Push the image with tag saved in the config reset  Reset the version at position(s) to 0 save   Save an image with the tag from the config tag    Tag another image with the saved tag

 ```